Sspandau/ERC-Pipeline-1mer/README.md

 * To automatically archive intermediate FASTA files, pass the `--archive` argument.

-* If you want to run ERCs along pieces of the alignments, add the `--segment` argument.
-This can be modified using the `--slide` argument, which rather than splitting the alignment into kmers, will normalize the data using a sliding window based on kmers.
-You can also use `--kmer K` to change the size of the kmers (replace "K" with the number).
+* For running ERCs along signle amino acid alignments, add the `--segment` argument.
+Usse `--kmer 1` to indicate a kmer size of one amino acid.

 * If you want to just prepare all your data and not calculate ERCs, you can pass the `--prepare` flag.